iltommi/qdb-documentation/source/reference/qdb_dbtool.rst

 Introduction
 ============

-The quasardb database tool enables you to analyze, dump, repair and backup the persisted data of a quasardb instance.
+The quasardb database tool enables you to analyze, dump, repair, backup, restore and verify backups of your quasardb node.

 Quick Reference
 ===============